RIVACON/RIVACON-ML/README.md

 No, but we will upload more notebooks from time to time.

 ## Contents

-1.1) Time series predicition using Echo State Networks
+1.1) Time series predicition (for stock prices) using Echo State Networks

 Enjoy!